 Roles and Responsibilities of a Bank Manager

-As a bank manager, you are responsible for overseeing the day-to-day operations of the bank, as well as the long-term direction and growth of the institution.
-Here are some of the most important duties and responsibilities associated with this role:
+As a bank manager, you are responsible for overseeing both the day-to-day operations and long-term direction of the institution.
+Below are several key responsibilities commonly associated with this role.

 A. Planning and Coordinating Activities